Measuring Social Media Network Effects

-Once the friends, the BDM platform valuations and friend rankings were provided, the research team manually verified all of the responses by navigating to the respondents' accounts and checking each response against each platform's data to ensure survey accuracy.
-For each friend named in the survey to whom the respondent is connected on the platform, we checked whether that friend appears in the list of the respondent's connections on the platform.
-We also collected information about the respondents, their eight ranked friends and their relationship to each friend.
-On Facebook, for example, we collected respondents' friends lists and matched the names with U.S. Census data from the U.S. Social Security Administration to estimate the race and gender of each of the respondents' friends.\footnote{https://www.ssa.gov/oact/babynames/limits.html} For LinkedIn, we collected respondents' profile information, including their educational attainment and career history.
+Once the connections, the BDM platform valuations and connection rankings were provided, the research team manually verified all of the responses by navigating to the respondents' accounts and checking each response against each platform's data to ensure survey accuracy.
+For each connection named in the survey to whom the respondent is connected on the platform, we checked whether that connection appears in the list of the respondent's connections on the platform.
+We also collected information about the respondents, their eight ranked connections and their relationship to each connection.
+On Facebook, for example, we collected respondents' connection lists and matched the names with U.S. Census data from the U.S. Social Security Administration to estimate the race and gender of each of the respondents' connections.\footnote{https://www.ssa.gov/oact/babynames/limits.html} For LinkedIn, we collected respondents' profile information, including their educational attainment and career history.
 For X, we collected respondents' post history and lists of followers and followees using the X API.
 Instagram was the only platform from which we were unable to gather additional information due to restrictions imposed by the platform.